elpy1/ssm-tool/README.md

 **NOTE:** input to this argument is treated as if it were the arguments to `ssh` on the CLI

-#### Using ssm-tool to generate SSH config and then using ssh directly to connect:
+#### Using ssm-tool to generate SSH config and then using ssh directly to connect

 Generate config:
 ```